-Köln (Cologne) is located in the largest city in the German state of North Rhine-Westphalia.
+Köln (Cologne) is the largest city in the German state of North Rhine-Westphalia.
 Köln survived the largest bombardment of any city in Europe by the Royal Air Force In World War Two.
 It was nearly destroyed in the process but has been thoughtfully reconstructed.
 This waterfront church is a example of the reconstructed city.

 We toured Köln with Claudia, a truly awful guide.
 Most of the guides we had on our Viking River Tour were exceptional but not Claudia.
 She was so awful we eventually turned off our headsets and strolled behind her.
 We got tired of hearing her psycho babble about World War 2 and how awful the Americans were.
 Köln was the most bombed city in Germany and the destruction was truly awful but we wanted to learn about the culture of the city, not a faux history lesson on the war.
 Once she pointed to a picture of Eisenhower and refereed to him as General MacArthur, her knowledge was not only prejudicial but inaccurate.